lucuma13/prem-down/README.md

 Downgrade any project to the previous release:

 * macOS Finder: right-click any Premiere Pro project file(s) and choose "Quick Actions > Downgrade for older Premiere"
-* Windows File Explorer: right-click any Premiere Pro project file(s) and choose "Downgrade for older Premiere"
+* Windows File Explorer: right-click any Premiere Pro project file(s) and choose "Show more options > Downgrade for older Premiere"

 #### CLI (Terminal)